cdupont/previous-version/README.md

 Previous Version
 ================

-Previous Version is a simple Haskell tool that allow to retrieve several versions of the same module from git.
+Previous Version is a simple Haskell tool that allows retrieving several versions of the same module from git.
-File and module names are annotated using there version tag.
-For example "MyModule.hs" becomes "MyModuleV1.hs".
+The preprocessor will analyse the imports from your Haskell files and extract the corresponding versions.

 Usage
 =====

-Add the following line in your Haskell file:
+Add the following line in the header of your Haskell file:

 ```
 {-# OPTIONS_GHC -F -pgmF prevproc #-}